Oceanestars/Creative-Code-Project/README.md

 Ideally I'd have one webpage where you enter the data and another page where you can see the art piece.
 The reason behind this project is how I want to be connected with my friends.
 But sometimes people are uncomfortable answering the question "How are you?" so I wouldn't see any of their answer except some art piece.
-Strecth goal would be to have people be able to have an account and log in everyday and I could see a different art piece everyday and see how they are progressing.
+Stretch goal would be to have people be able to have an account and log in everyday and I could see a different art piece everyday and see how they are progressing.
 It feels like a less invasive way to check on someone.
 Feel free to contribute by forking and doing a pull request :)

 # How to run this project